muzankib/acl/specification.md

 ## External Services

 `ownershipOracle` Service
-- transacton sent to oracle to initiate a request to the domain in the submitted `assetURI`
+- transacton sent to chainlink getter oracle to initiate a request to the Youtube API with the videoId in the submitted `assetURI`
-- download returned file
-- parse file and stop once the ownership hash is matched
+- chainlink's jsonparser used to parse the description
-- If the ownership hash is matched, return `TRUE`
-- If the ownership hash is not matched, return `FALSE`
+- description is returned to contract